 - Attached English language certification from an internationally recognized English testing body (e.g. TOEFL) (if already in possession of a certification);

-- Attached copy of the Bachelor’s Degree Certificate or post graduate Degree Certification, with a translation into English if applicable;
+- Attached copy of the Bachelor’s Degree Certificate or post graduate Degree Certification, with a translation into English if applicable.
+Applications including Transcript type documentation will be rejected;

-- Attached a copy of a NATO Secret security clearance (if already in possession of a clearance);
+- Attached copy of a NATO Secret security clearance (if already in possession of a clearance);

 - Curriculum Vitae